 What Is The Role of The Accounting Team?

 First things first: the role of an accounting team is to meet the compliance requirements your business is subject to in the territory you operate in (this can include sales tax, income tax and so on).

-The next important role of an accounting team is to provide the business owner with accurate data for decision making.
+The next important role of an accounting team is to provide the business owner with accurate financial reporting and data for decision making.
 They need to be tracking transactions on a daily, weekly or monthly basis in the accounting software and allocating these transactions consistently to the correct account codes.
 This creates a cache of data that the business owner can use to make decisions for the future, based on what has happened in the business previously.

 Once you have accurate historical data, you can start predicting or forecasting what’s going to happen in the future, and while most small businesses are good at compliance, they are pretty average at tracking profitability of different products / revenue streams, and they usually don’t do any forecasting at all (which is a lost opportunity for those businesses looking to grow).

 Now that you’ve got an idea of the high-level role of the accounting team, let’s take a look at each of the players…

 The significance of this role in the accounting team is often overlooked.
 The role of the CEO or business owner is to understand the financial reports that are coming out of the business, and to make decisions based on those reports.

 Business owners often think that because they have an accountant, they don’t need to be involved in the finances at all — but that’s very shortsighted.
 The role of the accountant is to provide information, and the CEO has a responsibility to understand those reports.

 The owner/CEO really needs to understand their Profit and Loss statements, their Balance Sheet, the budget vs actual reports, and their cash flow forecasts.
 If they don’t understand those reports, their accountant should be talking them through it.